 RUSS 40000: Tutorial

 Individually supervised advanced language learning.
-By prior arrangement with the department only.
+By prior arrangement with the

 Prerequisite: RUSS 20200 or equivalent; the approval of both the supervising faculty member and the chairperson is required prior to registration.

 Bibliographical and research methods in Russian Studies, including the preparation of one longer research paper.
 Normally taken Semester II of the junior year.